eyfel/CopyPaster/README.md

 Contributions are welcome!
 Whether it's adding new features, improving existing ones, or reporting issues, your input helps make this tool better for everyone.

 ## License
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See <a href="https://github.com/eyfel/CopyPaster2/blob/main/LICENSE">LICENSE</a> for more information.

 ---